advay-c/Front-End-Practice/README.md

 # Front-End
-The basics of HTML, CSS and Java Script shown by creating various different popular website replicas.
+The basics of HTML, CSS and Java Script shown by creating various different popular website replicas